 The Rapsodo Mobile Launch Monitor (MLM) is a unique new launch monitor that is run through your mobile device.
 It’s the first launch monitor on the market to take advantage of your phone’s camera.

-It’s because the MLM records your shot for playback, provides an active tracer so you can see your ball flight, and measures an array of important speed and launch parameters.
-This is some of the best simulation capability you’ll get for under $500.
+The MLM records your shot for playback, provides an active tracer so you can see your ball flight, and measures an array of important speed and launch parameters.
+This is some of the best simulation capability you’ll get for $500 or less.

-It’s currently only available for iOS, but the Android version is planned to be released very soon.
+It’s currently only available for iOS, but the Android version is being worked on.

-It originally could only be used outdoors and had to be taken to the range or the course.
+The MLM originally could only be used outdoors and had to be taken to the range or the course.
 Rapsodo has since come out with a new feature that allows you to use it anywhere while hitting into a net, although this means that you won’t be able to benefit from the shot tracer.

 What differentiates this simulator from others in its price range are cool features like an active tracer, GPS maps that show your shot dispersion, interactive games, and the ability to receive instruction from coaches virtually.

 How It Works